ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 community to grow.
 Planning the architecture and how the staff treat users and contributors is key to attracting good contributions.

-Have a CONTRIBUTING.md policy - and make sure you task developers to review pull requests or bug reports.
+Have a CONTRIBUTING.md policy - and make sure you task team developers to review pull requests or bug reports.
 Even if you don't accept some code patch, providing feedback to the submitter goes a long way.